PACChem/RCDriver/README.md

 **Restart at:**

 Did something break in your computation and you don’t want to run it all all over again?
 No worries!
 You can tell it to restart at almost any point.
 0 – beginning (the default), 1 – if level0 optimization has successfully completed and you want to begin with level1, 2 – if level1 is completed and you want to start at the next module, 3 – The 1D hindered rotor scans are completed, 4 - the MD hindered rotor scans are completed (i.e., just symm, high level, irc, and kTP are left), 5 - just run thermo and no EStokTP computation.
-If you’ve specified in geometry options that you want to use an xyz as the level0 geometry, then TorsScan will automatically set the restart to 1 if it is not at a higher restart level already.
+If you’ve specified in geometry options that you want to use an xyz as the level0 geometry, then RCDriver will automatically set the restart to 1 if it is not at a higher restart level already.
 Not enough options for you?
 If you have multiple reactants and/or products and want to specifically start at, say, a level1 computation for your second product you’ll have to go into data/EStokTP and delete or add a character to all of the modules prior to Opt_Reac2_1.
-Then you have to run EStokTP directly instead of submitting it through TorsScan (which will overwrite those edits) by using the command /lcrc/projects/PACC/projects/codes/EstokTP/exe/estoktp.x &> estoktp.log.
+Then you have to run EStokTP directly instead of submitting it through RCDriver (which will overwrite those edits) by using the command /lcrc/projects/PACC/projects/codes/EstokTP/exe/estoktp.x &> estoktp.log.

 *Restart at: 1*

 **Parse all:**

-True will command TorsScan to parse all of the important quantum chemistry (and thermochemistry if Perform all thermochemistry?
+True will command RCDriver to parse all of the important quantum chemistry (and thermochemistry if Perform all thermochemistry?
 True)  properties, store them in the PACC database, and print them out at the end of the computation for all the species you’ve run the computation on.
 There is not currently a way to parse partial.

 *Parse all: True*